thiblahute/meson-website/Gnome-module.md

 * `dependencies`: deps to use during introspection scanning
 * `extra_args`: command line arguments to pass to gir compiler

-This function returns an array of two elements which are the gir target and the typelib target.
+Returns an array of two elements which are the gir target and the typelib target.

 ## genmarshal